And So I Shaved My Head…

 So it occurred to me, why not just shave it?

-I went to stand in front of the bathroom mirror and before I could talk myself out of it, went to work.
+I stood in front of the bathroom mirror and before I could talk myself out of it, I went to work.

 It’s hard to hold a mirror while looking in another mirror while attempting to shave one’s head, I learned.
 My biggest fear was cutting my ears.

 Hey, it wasn’t all that hard.

 Then I got my handheld vac and vacuumed the shaved hair out of the sink.